D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – 5th level: May use the Bloodletter ability once per day.
 Gains additional uses at levels 9 and 13.

-BLOODLETTER: For 5 rounds, the character is healed 1d4 Hit Points with melee attacks and the target suffers a bleeding wound, which inflicts 2 points of damage per round for 1 turn (no save).
+BLOODLETTER: For 5 rounds, each successful melee attack restores 1d4+1 Hit Points.
+As well, the target suffers a bleeding wound, taking 2 points of damage per round for 8 rounds (no save).
 A target can be wounded once per round and the effects are cumulative.

 Disadvantages:
 – May not wear armor heavier than studded leather.